-A small percentage (less than 1% in fiscal year 2018) of vegetables supplied to the Company's New York processing plants are grown by My-T Acres, Inc. Peter R. Call, a Director, is the President of My-T Acres, Inc., which supplied the Company approximately \$1,356,000 pursuant to a raw vegetable grower contract in fiscal 2018.
+A small percentage (less than 1% in fiscal year 2019) of vegetables supplied to the Company's New York processing plants are grown by My-T Acres, Inc. Peter R. Call, a Director, is the President of My-T Acres, Inc., which supplied the Company approximately \$2,371,000 and \$1,356,000 pursuant to a raw vegetable grower contract in fiscal 2019 and 2018, respectively.
 The Chairman of the Audit Committee reviewed the relationship and determined that My-T Acres contract was negotiated at arm's length and on no more favorable terms than to other growers in the marketplace.

-During the years ended March 31, 2018, 2017 and 2016, the Company made charitable contributions to the Seneca Foods Foundation in the amount of approximately \$355,000, \$1,325,000 and \$2,275,000, respectively.
+During the years ended March 31, 2019, and 2018, the Company made charitable contributions to the Seneca Foods Foundation in the amount of approximately \$295,000 and \$355,000, respectively.
 The Foundation is a nonprofit entity that supports charitable activities by making grants to unrelated organizations or institutions.
 This Foundation is managed by current employees of the Company.